 Justice Reinvestment in Action

 In 2014, Alabama had the most crowded prison system in the nation (195 percent of capacity), and caseloads for probation and parole officers averaged close to 200 cases per officer.
 In 2015, state leaders enacted SB 67 to address these challenges by strengthening community-based supervision through the use of graduated sanctions for violations of probation and parole, diverting people convicted of the lowest-level drug and property offenses from prison to community corrections programs, and ensuring supervision for everyone upon release from prison.
-These policies are projected to reduce Alabama’s prison population by 16 percent and avert up to $380 million in construction and operating costs by FY2021.
-At a time when budgets were cut dramatically, the legislature appropriated $95.6 million between FY2016 and FY2019 to fund SB 67.
+Alabama’s prison population fell 25 percent between 2015 and 2020.
+At a time when budgets were cut dramatically, the legislature appropriated $95.6 million between 2016 and 2019 to fund SB 67.

 Between 2004 and 2015, Arkansas’s prison population grew 31 percent.
-As a result of this increase, prison facilities were at capacity, and a growing number of people sentenced to prison were being held in county jails awaiting transfer to prison.
+As a result, prison facilities were at capacity, and a growing number of people sentenced to prison were being held in county jails awaiting transfer to prison.
 In 2017, Governor Asa Hutchinson signed the Criminal Justice Efficiency and Safety Act (Act 423).
-Act 423 strengthens probation and parole supervision practices, establishes a more effective and less costly approach for sanctioning violations of supervision, creates crisis intervention training requirements for law enforcement agencies, and establishes crisis stabilization units throughout Arkansas to divert people who have mental illnesses away from county jails to provide treatment at the local level.
-With these changes, Arkansas is estimated to avert $288 million in corrections costs by FY2023.
+Act 423 strengthens probation and parole supervision practices, establishes a more effective and less costly approach for sanctioning supervision violations, creates crisis intervention training requirements for law enforcement agencies, and establishes crisis stabilization units to divert people who have mental illnesses away from county jails to provide treatment at the local level.
+With these changes, Arkansas is estimated to avert $288 million in corrections costs by 2023.
+Arkansas allocated $6.4 million in 2018 for Crisis Intervention Team training for law enforcement officers and the establishment and operation of four crisis stabilization units.

-In 2011, North Carolina faced rising corrections costs and a prison population projected to grow 10 percent by FY2020.
+In 2011, North Carolina faced rising corrections costs and a prison population projected to grow 10 percent by 2020.
 In response, state lawmakers passed comprehensive legislation in 2011 that focuses supervision and treatment resources where they can have the biggest impact, empowers probation officers to employ swift and certain sanctions to respond to probation violations, and ensures that every individual convicted of a felony who leaves prison will receive supervision.
-Between FY2011 and FY2019, probation revocations declined approximately 25 percent, admissions to prison declined 16 percent, and the state’s prison population dropped 12 percent, allowing the state to close 11 small prisons.
-The state’s crime rate has fallen 26 percent since enactment of Justice Reinvestment legislation.
-North Carolina reports saving and averting more than $543 million in corrections costs.
+Since enactment of these reforms, probation revocations have fallen by approximately 25 percent, admissions to prison have declined 28 percent, and the state’s prison population has dropped 12 percent, allowing the state to close 11 small prisons.
+The state’s crime rate has fallen 30 percent since enactment of Justice Reinvestment legislation.
+North Carolina reports saving and averting more than $543 million in corrections costs and has invested more than $47 million, largely in efforts to strengthen community supervision.

 Between 2007 and 2011, Pennsylvania’s prison population increased 12 percent, resulting in overcrowded prisons and a need to build new facilities.
 In 2012, policymakers enacted legislation to improve community correction programs, divert people convicted of low-level misdemeanors from prison, and reduce parole revocations.
 In 2018, the state recorded the largest one-year decline in its prison population since 2007.
 A second round of Justice Reinvestment began in 2015, culminating in new legislation enacted in 2019 that aims to eliminate delays in releasing people with short sentences from prison and streamline the process used to direct people into drug treatment.
 The legislation is expected to reduce the state prison population by more than 600 people over 5 years, saving taxpayers an estimated $45 million in corrections costs.